 About CIAC

-The Clark International Airport Corporation (CIAC) is a non-chartered Government-Owned and Controlled Corporation (GOCC), duly registered with the Securities & Exchange Commission.
+The CIAC is a non-chartered Government-Owned and Controlled Corporation (GOCC), duly registered with the Securities & Exchange Commission.
 It was created primarily to develop, operate, manage and maintain the Clark Civil Aviation Complex within the Clark Freeport Zone in the province of Pampanga.

 The Clark Civil Aviation Complex or CCAC is the biggest in the Philippines in terms of land area.
 It has an aggregate area of 2,367 hectares; which is intended for the operations of the Clark International Airport (IATA Code: CRK) and lease or business arrangements involving aviation, aviation-related services, and aviation-related logistics activities.